imagej/imagej.github.io/_pages/plugins/fijiyama.md

 ## Installation

 In order to install Fijiyama on your computer, please follow these simple steps:
+Window users, warning.
+You have specific operations to run at the end of this section.

 1\. (if needed) Download and install Fiji from https://fiji.sc/ ; start Fiji, and let it automatically update.
 Then restart Fiji.